 We will verify the identity of the person making the request, using ‘reasonable means’.

-MediaBlanket may be able to provide remote access to a secure self-service system which would provide the individual with direct access to his or her information.
+MediaBlanket may be able to provide remote access to a secure self-service system, which would provide the individual with direct access to their information.